 Preparers also need to take care not to reduce the understandability of their financial statements by obscuring material information with immaterial information or by aggregating material items that are different by nature or function.
-Individual disclosures that are not material to the financial statements do not have to be presented - even if they are a minimum requirement of a standard.
+Individual disclosures that are not material to the financial statements do not need to be presented - even if they are a specific requirement of an accounting standard.
 Preparers need to consider the appropriate level of disclosure based on materiality for the reporting period.

 Specific guidance on materiality and its application to the financial statements is included in paragraphs 29-31 of IAS 1 Presentation of Financial Statements.
-Preparers may also consider Practice Statement 2 Making Materiality Judgements, which provides guidance on applying materiality in the preparation of financial statements.
+In addition, paragraphs 117-117E of IAS 1 include guidance on the application of materiality to disclosure of accounting policies.
+Preparers may also consider Practice Statement 2 Making Materiality Judgements, providing guidance on applying materiality in the preparation of financial statements.